mantl/mantl/docs/security/security_setup.rst

    already have one.
 Setting this option will cause ``security-setup`` to re-prompt for the admin password.

+.. option:: --disable

+   Disable all security.
+This overrides all other options.

+   Default: ``False``

+.. option:: --consul

+   Enable Consul security.
+This overrides all other Consul options.

+   Default: ``True``

+.. option:: --mesos

+   Enable Mesos security.
+This overrides all other Mesos options.

+   Default: ``True``

+.. option:: --marathon

+   Enable Marathon security.
+This overrides all other Marathon options.

+   Default: ``True``

+.. option:: --iptables

+   Use iptables rules.
+This overrides all other options related to iptables.

+   Default: ``True``

 .. option:: --cert-country

    Country to be used for certificates